boypt/openssh-deb/README.md

 ## Use Docker to Build

-Build DEBs without installing a bunch of dev packages in your system.
+Build without installing a bunch of dev packages in your system.

 ```bash
 ./pullsrc.sh